-If We deny Your request, We will send You a denial letter, and You may request an internal appeal.
-Then, if You feel We have denied the non-formulary request incorrectly, You may submit the case for an external review by an impartial, third-party reviewer known as an independent review organization (IRO).
+If We deny Your request, We will send You a denial letter Then, if You feel We have denied the non-formulary request incorrectly, You may submit the case for an external review by an impartial, third-party reviewer known as an independent review organization (IRO).
 Your denial letter will contain all the necessary information for initiating this external review with the IRO.
-You may also contact us by phone, at (855) 672-2755 to initiate the external review with the IRO.
+You may also contact Us by phone, at (855) 672-2755 to initiate the external review with the IRO.
 We must follow the IRO's decision.
-Please call Us at (855) 672-2755 (the number on the back of your ID card), and We'll help You initiate your IRO.
+Please call Us at (855) 672-2755 (the number on the back of Your ID card), and We'll help You initiate Your IRO.